aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 +++

 {{% notice warning %}}
-This section requires that you have an RDP agent on your local machine.
+This section requires that you have an RDP client on your local machine.
 This section cannot be performed from a cloud9 instance.
 {{% /notice %}}

 In this section we will run a CPU Stress test using AWS Fault Injection Simulator against an Amazon Windows EC2 Instance.
 The Windows CPU stress test will use a custom SSM command document.
 We will do the following:

 1. Create experiment template to stress CPU.
-2. Reset password on Windows Instance
+2. Reset password on Windows Instance.
 2. Connect to Windows EC2 Instance and run task manager.
 3. Start experiment and observe results.